Mera Peak Climbing

 Trip Map: Click Here

-Mera peak (6460 meter) is one of the famous “Trekking peak” in Nepal.
-Mera peak is in the east part of Nepal, which is east of Lukla.
+Mera peak (6470 meter) is one of the more famous “Trekking Peaks” in Nepal.
+Mera Peak is in the east part of Nepal, which is east of Lukla.
 The ascent is not technically demanding, but unequaled views of Everest, Lhotse and Makalu will more than satisfy your aspirations.

-The first ascent of Mera Central was on May 20, 1953, by Col. Jimmy Roberts and Sen Tenzing (who was known by the nickname.
+The first ascent of Mera Central was on May 20, 1953, by Col. Jimmy Roberts and Sen Tenzing.
 Mera North is believed to have first been climbed by the French climbers Marcel Jolly, G. Baus and L. Honills in 1975.
 In 1986 Mal Duff and Ian Tattersall made the first ascent of the south-west pillar.
 The route is approximately 1,800 meters (5,900 ft) in length and graded at ED INF.

-The standard route from the north involves high-altitude glacier walking.
+The standard trekking and climbing route from the north involves high-altitude glacier walking.
 The west and south faces of the peak offer more difficult, technical routes.

-Lukla is the commencement point of Everest trekking.
+Lukla airport is the commencement point of Everest trekking.
+It is also the starting point of the Mera trek and climb.
 It takes 6–8 days to reach Mera Peak Base Camp from Lukla.
-Mera trekking that leads through the traditional Sherpa villages of the Solu Khumbu and the pristine Rhododendron, oak, silver fir, birch and Jennifer’s forest.
+The Mera Peak trekking approach leads through traditional Sherpa villages in Solu Khumbu and the pristine rhododendron, oak, silver fir, birch and Juniper forests.
 On the way you can see Mera Glacier and a beautiful alpine lake.

-There are two routes to reach Mera base camp, one over Zatra-La pass to reach Khare Camp¨shortest way¨.
-Another is to visit the Panch Pokhari (Chelemkharka) through Panggoma pass, then trek to Khare Camp.
-It is also possible to start trekking from Salary or Jiri.
-If you start trekking from Sallery you need 3 days and from Jiri need 5/6 days extra.
+There are two routes to reach Mera base camp, one over Zatra-La pass to reach Khare Camp, which is the¨shortest way¨.
+Another is to visit Panch Pokhari (Chelemkharka) through Panggoma pass, then trek to Khare Camp.
+It is also possible to start trekking from Salleri or Jiri.
+If you start trekking from Salleri you need an additional three days and from Jiri you need 5/6 additional days.
+The longer routes benefit better acclimatization and fitness for the climb.

-Asian Hiking Team organized the Mera Peak Climbing itinerary that starts from Lukla all the way to Khare Camp over the Zetra Teng La pass 4600 m, and summit the Mera peak and return the same way.
+Asian Hiking Team organizes all aspects of the Mera Peak climbing itinerary that starts from Lukla all the way to Khare Camp over the Zetra La pass, 4600 m, then summiting Mera Peak and returning the same way.

 Day by day itinerary